extrawitz/11ty-dockerless-build/README.md

 ### Pro-Tipp to keep your main-branch clean when working with Eleventy

-You can exclude your public-folder from excludes wih adding a entry for the public folder into your .git/info/exclude file
+You can exclude your public-folder from commits with adding a entry for the public folder into your .git/info/exclude file

 #### Example
 ```